 My story begins with my dedication at the New Haven, Connecticut Seventh-day Adventist Church.
 My mother had become an Adventist as a teenager, and she took us faithfully to Sabbath School, church, and Vacation Bible School at a time when my father was more interested in alcohol and women.
 He would become a Christian when I was in high school, and an Adventist when I was in college, but during my childhood and youth he had no interest in religion.

-I was the oldest of five boys, with an older half sister.
+I was the oldest of five boys, with an older sister.

-I attended Adventist schools for junior high and two years of high school, and was active in Church—I taught Sabbath school, loved Ingathering even when it was 20 below zero, and enjoyed visiting shut-ins in the nursing homes.
-I began thinking of being a minister when I was baptized as a high school freshman in 1975; I started dreaming of serving as an army chaplain since I heard one speak during my junior year Broadview Academy.
+I attended Adventist schools for junior high and two years of high school, and was active in Church.
+I was encouraged by older members who discerned a call to the ministry long before I did—I taught Sabbath school, loved Ingathering even when it was 20 below zero, and enjoyed visiting shut-ins in the nursing homes.
+When I was baptized as a high school freshman in 1975 the conference evangelist, Arnold Friedrich (who had baptized my mother), challenged me directly to listen to God’s call.
+I started thinking of serving as an Army chaplain after I heard one speak during my junior year Broadview Academy.

 We had moved around a lot as I grew up, from Connecticut to Indiana to Illinois to Wisconsin, but when it came time for college I decided to return to New England, to attend Atlantic Union College.

 It was the summer of 1980, and the attention of the Adventist Church was focused on Glacier View Ranch in Colorado.
 An Australian theologian by the name of Desmond Ford, one of the most popular speakers and writers in the 70s, would be defending his controversial teachings before a select committee of theologians and administrators.